bgp/draft-ietf-peering-api/draft-ramseyer-grow-peering-api.md

 ```

 * REMOVE IX PEER
-  * Given a list of SessionArrays, remove the sessions in that list.
+  * Given a list of Session Arrays, remove the sessions in that list.
   * This API serves as a notification to the server, as the client may remove the sessions before sending the request to the server.
   * Server replies back with request ID and deletion status (complete, in-progress).

 ### UTILITY API CALLS
 Endpoints which provide useful information for potential interconnections.
 * LIST POTENTIAL PEERING LOCATIONS